Megpoid: Reception

+Over 20,000 songs have used Gumi's various voicebanks.
+Two of the most popular include "Matoryoshka" (マトリョシカ), a song by Hachi also featuring Hatsune Miku, and "Mozaik Role" (モザイクロール), a song by Deco*27.
+"Matoryoshka" has amassed over 80 million views on YouTube and over 15 million on Niconico, while "Mozaik Role" has been viewed over 13 million times on Niconico and over 10 million on YouTube.

+No official age has been given to Gumi in her various designs, but she is generally assumed to be a teenager or young adult.

+The original Megpoid, for Vocaloid 2, has a suggested tempo of 60 to 175 beats per minute and a suggested vocal range of F2 to A4.

 Marketing

-Manga/anime
+Manga and anime

 Gumi has appeared in several manga-based series.
-The bi-monthly Vocaloid magazine, Comic@loid, has released some titles, and others have not been released yet.
+The bi-monthly Vocaloid magazine Comic@loid has released some titles based on songs featuring Megpoid, with others not yet released.
 The released titles include Mozaik Role, Kiritorisen, Shiryoku Kensa, Setsuna Trip, Ringo Uri no Utakata Shoujo, and Yowamushi Montblanc.

-Another manga is Gumi from Vocaloid which ran from 2013 to 2014.
-This particular manga is not based on a specific song, but rather on Gumi's adventures as a Vocaloid.
+Another manga is Gumi from Vocaloid, which ran from 2013 to 2014.
+This manga is not based on a specific song, but on the character of Gumi and her adventures.

-Another manga that appeared in 2014, which stars Gumi.
-This features the fictional birth story of "Gumi", who was a girl who became an Android and debuts as an idol.
-The story focuses on her and a mysterious team called Interface sound Orchestra (インタネ団).
-Fellow Vocaloids Camui Gackpo, Lily and Cul, also feature in the manga.
-The name of the manga is MeguMegu☆Singer Song Fighter (メグメグ☆シンガーソングファイター).
+The manga MeguMegu☆Singer Song Fighter (メグメグ☆シンガーソングファイター), released in 2004, also stars Gumi.
+It features a fictional birth story for her, as a girl who became an android and debuted as an idol.
+The story focuses on her and a mysterious team called (インタネ団, Intane-dan).
+Fellow Vocaloid characters Camui Gackpo, Lily, and Cul also feature in the manga.

 Gumi stars in an anime television short series called Koi Suru Dessan Ningyō, named after a song by sasakure.UK, on which the short is based.
 Masanori Okamoto is responsible for many aspects of this project, including the script and filming of the short.
-If the short is popular a series will follow.
+If the short is popular, a series will follow.

 Video game

-Gumi starred in her game Megpoid the Music♯ (メグッポイド ザ ミュージック シャープ).
-This was a rhythm-based game created by ParaPhray (パラフレ) for the PlayStation Portable.
-Both a standard and a limited edition were released on March 28, 2013.
+Gumi starred in the game Megpoid the Music♯ (メグッポイド ザ ミュージック シャープ), a rhythm game created by ParaPhray (パラフレ) for the PlayStation Portable.
+Both standard and limited editions were released on March 28, 2013.

 She also appears as a special guest in several songs in Hatsune Miku and Future Stars: Project Mirai and its sequel.

 Competition

-In May 2012, a song contest was announced for Gumi, which was hosted by CreoFUGA.
-Producers entering the contest could use any Vocaloid 2 or Vocaloid 3 Gumi voicebank.
+In May 2012, a song contest was announced for Gumi, hosted by Creofuga.
+Producers entering the contest could use any Vocaloid 2 or Vocaloid 3 Megpoid voicebank.

-A contest was held by VocaloTracks in 2013 to create an original song using any of Gumi's voice banks.
+A contest was held by VocaloTracks in 2013 to create an original song using any of Gumi's voicebanks.
 They were able to sell their songs under a "professional label".

-Another song contest was run, linking with the release of her English vocals.
+Another song contest, also held in 2013, was held in conjunction with the release of her English voicebank.